Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/101-Architecture.md

 # The LUMI Architecture

+***These notes are a quick revision of the notes of a course in May, given by another presenter.
+They have not been thoroughly retested.***

 In this presentation, we will build up LUMI part by part, stressing those aspects that are important to know to run on LUMI efficiently and define jobs that can scale.